Sign Up for a Free Account

 Many devices strive toward FDA clearance.
 Newer sensors require validation testing, which is cumbersome but necessary.
 The traditional polysomnogram is the “gold standard” for accuracy of interpretation of achieved physiological data.
 Many outfits do not disclose their “black box” proprietary formulas.
 Transparency is poor, and validation is skewed.

-One particular human malady under study via multisensory monitoring is obstructive sleep apnea.
-This is a common disorder (most common form of abnormal sleep pattern) and is reaching greater preponderance given “globesity,” or global obesity.
-Obstructive sleep apnea is considered a significant and independent cardiovascular risk factor; it is underrecognized and undertreated in everyday clinical practice.
+Obstructive sleep apnea is considered a significant and independent risk factor regarding cardiovascular illnesses and metabolic diseases and neurodegenerative processes.
+The swell of interest in a “good night’s sleep” increases demand for novel, efficient, affordable, precise, and validated diagnostic sleep medicine services (02).
+It is underrecognized and undertreated in everyday clinical practice.
 The pandemic of individuals with unhealthy body mass is a major burden on society.
 General detection of obstructive sleep apnea in the setting of concurrent obesity is key.
 This cannot be sufficiently accomplished by way of in-lab polysomnography studies: the volume is simply too great.

-The wearables are also valuable in the diagnosis of insomnia and circadian rhythm disorders.
+The wearables are also valuable in the diagnosis of insomnia, circadian rhythm disorders, and, quite recently, neurohormonal changes.
 The data include time in bed as well as other parameters, including total sleep time, wake after sleep onset, sleep onset latency, and periodic limb movements.

 Key points